danielabar/meblog/src/markdown/rails-query-perf.md

 ## Visualize Query Plan

 Understanding query plans can be challenging, especially when dealing with complex queries.
-However, there's a simple and free web-based tool that can help you make sense of them: [explain.dalibo.com](https://explain.dalibo.com/).
+However, there's a simple and free web-based tool that can help make sense of them: [explain.dalibo.com](https://explain.dalibo.com/).
 Here's how to use it.

 **Prepare Your Query**: Start by putting your query into a file.
 For instance, you can create a directory called `queries` and save your SQL query in a file within it.
 In addition to the `ANALYZE` argument that we've been using, also pass in `COSTS, VERBOSE, BUFFERS, FORMAT JSON` to `EXPLAIN` as shown below.
 This will include additional information in the query plan output and format the results as JSON: